 Easing Children's Minds About Divorce

-The best of divorces can create stress for the children of the marriage, and the worst of divorces can leave life-long scars on the children born during the marriage.
+Even the best of divorces can create stress for the children of the marriage, and the worst of divorces can leave life-long scars on the children born during the marriage.
 That is not to say that sometimes divorce is not the best (if not only) long-term decision.
-But the unfortunate reality is that divorce can symbolize the end of a child's world, from his or her perspective.
+But the unfortunate reality is that divorce can symbolize the end of a child's world, at least from their perspective.

 Custody Disputes: Put Kids First

-Although the standard varies from state to state, when considering what is in the child's "best interest," courts typically consider evidence regarding the following factors:
+Although the standard varies from state to state, when considering what is in the child's "best interests," courts typically consider evidence regarding the following factors: